Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Preliminaries on invex functions

 The sum of two invex functions is not necessarily invex.
-For example, $f_1(x,y)=x-y^2$ and $f_2(x,y)=-x$ are both invex (they have no stationary points), but the sum $f(x,y)=y^2$ is not invex.
+For example, $f_1(x,y)=x-y^2$ and $f_2(x,y)=-x$ are both invex since they have no stationary points, but the sum $f(x,y)=-y^2$ is not invex.
 The following theorem tells us that if two functions are invex with the same kernel function, then the sum is also invex with that kernel function.
+See Appendix \ref{a_proof} for a proof.